mehmhacimic/Active-Directory-Setup/README.md

 <h2>Deployment and Configuration Steps</h2>

 1. Create a Domain Controller virtual machine(VM1) using Windows Server 2022.
 Name it whatever you would like, I named mine **Roman-Reigns**.
-2. Create a username and password as well and do not forget it.
+2. Create a username and password and do not forget it.
 I am using "*tripleh*" as my username for this demonstration (also take note of the resource group and virtual network that is created)

 ![AD1](https://github.com/mehmhacimic/configure-ad/assets/157438082/d4f06a65-a473-456b-b143-de8ece17f619)